3 - Set up a project: The Starter Template

 Note: Unreal GDK projects default to using Spatial for networking.
 However, if the

 <ProjectRoot>\Game\Config directory), ensure that it is set to

 bSpatialNetworking=True) to enable networking with Spatial for your cloud deployment.

 There are two ways to build your worker assemblies (known as “building workers”):

 BuildProject.batscript.
 This script automatically builds both the server-workers and client-workers required to run your game in the cloud.
 It then compresses your workers and saves them as .zip files to the

 <ProjectRoot>\spatial\build\assembly\workerdirectory.
 Use this script if you want to build server-workers and client-workers at the same time.

 Build your workers manually using the command line.
-Use the command line when you want to build your server-workers and client-workers separately, or, if you want to build different worker configurations, for example?
-Editor, Test, Shipping or Linux.
+Use the SpatialOS CLI command line to build server-workers and client-workers separately, or to use command-line arguments to build different worker configurations for different purposes.
+For example:

 Build your workers using `BuildProject.bat`

 To build your workers using the BuildProject.bat script: